COVID-19 News and Updates

 - Requiring all doctors, nurses, and clinicians to wear personal protective equipment (PPE).

-Please note, not all WHC office will be fully available on June 1.
-In addition, we will provide telemedicine visits, as needed.
 If during the isolation period, you missed an appointment with us, you likely have been rescheduled already, your office may be reaching out soon or, you may also call us to reschedule.
 If you have any questions or concerns regarding these safety measures, please call your ObGyn’s office.

 Most of Women’s Health Connecticut practices will now offer Spruce Health, a telemedicine service that will allow our patients the ability to reach their physician for non-urgent ObGyn needs over video chat.
 Telemedicine appointments must be scheduled by calling the office, just as a regular appointment.
 The office will let you know if they are ready to accept telemedicine appointments.